LalithK90/C-Programming-Language-Basic/docs/tutorials/basics.md

 ```

 ## Conclusion
-This tutorial covered the basics of C programming, including syntax, data types, control structures, and functions.
+This tutorial covered the basics of C programming, including its history, usage, advantages, syntax, data types, control structures, and functions.
 Practice writing simple programs to reinforce your understanding of these concepts.
 Happy coding!